-This plant generally has a high acceptance level among municipal and regional public goes right through the City of Berlin adjacent to the Laidlaw plant.
-This mill property at one time was served with a rail spur.
-The rail easements still exist through the property, the rail bridges still exist, and should rail service for both the input of biomass fuels and the export of either product, ash, or byproducts for additional uses become cost effective or desirable, the plant is correctly sited to take advantage of rail.
-Few, if any, wood plants in the State of New the City of Berlin.
+16. The plant is properly sited in part because of its potential opportunity to utilize rail which 6 goes right through the City of Berlin adjacent to the Laidlaw plant.
+This mill property at one 7 time was served with a rail spur.
+The rail easements still exist through the property, the rail 8 bridges still exist, and should rail service for both the input of biomass fuels and the export of 9 either product, ash, or byproducts for additional uses become cost effective or desirable, the 10 plant is correctly sited to take advantage of rail.
+Few, if any, wood plants in the State of New 11 Hampshire have the opportunity to use rail, enhancing the correctness of siting this plant in 12 13 the City of Berlin.